49 High Street once The Green Man

 Originally named The Coach & Horses

 Before the present (2017) two storey “white” building was built at 49 High Street in 1838, there was a row of Tudor cottages further down the (Green Man) lane across the rear of the site, parallel to the High Street, the brick foundations found in 1960 during the removal of carports behind No 49.
 The 1903 O.S. map shows buildings which match this detail.
 The existence of these cottages was later confirmed by Peter Jackson of Church St, whose father (born 1908) lived in one of the cottages when he was a young boy.
 It is thought that the first public house was in the left hand end of these cottages, which still existed in 1908 and were possibly there during WW2 when paper was stored there for recycling.
 This C16 pub was originally called The Coach and Horses and then renamed The Green Man in the early C19 by the Northfield/Reynolds family who owned it.
+James Edwards was the registered licensee from at least 1777 to 1800.
 It’s decline as a main coaching Inn and change of name could be because of the 1802 enclosure of common ‘Green’ land in front of the pub which would have restricted coach access up the resulting narrow lane.

 The Green Man at No 49 High Street

 In 1838 a new Green Man pub was built at No 49, fronting onto the busy High Street, much more accessible than the old pub.
 It was brick built and consisted of a tap room, bar, parlour, 3 bedrooms and a small kitchen with stables and outbuildings to the rear.

 However, in 1907 the licensing authorities considered that there were too many pubs in Harston and The Green Man’s licence was not renewed and it never reopened.
 The Cambridgeshire Independent Press on 15 Feb, 9 Mar & 8 Dec 1907 reported: